GochoMugo/getme/README.md

 <a name="configuration"></a>
 ## configuration:

-`getme` can be used as is, without any modification.
+`getme` can be used as is, without any configurations.
 It will automatically look for files in directory **.getme** in your Home directory.

 <a name="dir"></a>
 ### add template directories: